+Acyclovir is one example of an antiviral medication that treats chickenpox.
 This works best if it is given within 24 hours of developing symptoms.
-Acyclovir reduces the severity of symptoms but does not cure the disease.
+It reduces the severity of symptoms but does not cure the disease.

+Among unvaccinated people who develop chickenpox, a few people may have more severe symptoms.
 Adults are more susceptible to complications than children, but even in adults, they are rare.

 Pregnant women, newborns, and infants up to 4 weeks old, as well as those with weakened immune systems, are more likely to experience complications.